 I wrote!
 Reader NotesGo to section

-Until 26 years old, Pilar Adoue rode on a bike like anyone else.
-For recreation, transportation or walk.
-That Pilar didn't even imagine that, two and a half years later, she would be a two-year-old Mendoza cross country champion and training for the Pan American Cross Country Marathon.
-He's 29 years old today, and he's studying scribery.This is
+Until his 26 years, Pilar Adoue was riding a bike like any of the people.
+For recreation, transport or walk.
+That Pilar didn't even imagine that, two and a half years later, she would be a two-time mendocina cross country champion and would be training for the Pan American Cross Country Marathon.
+Today he is 29 years old, and he studies writing .

-This is how he recalls his beginnings: “I have been practicing cross-country competitively fortwo and a half years.
-I started with the Trasmontaña, which is in couple, and I ran it with only two months of training .
-But there I fell in love with the sport and I wanted to keep beating myself.”
-Sport became central to his life: “Cross country is a permanent challenge for me.
+This is how he recalls his beginnings: “I have been practicing cross country in a competitive way for two and a half years.
+I started with the Transmontaña , which is as a couple, and ran it with only two months of training .
+But there I fell in love with the sport and I wanted to continue to overcome.”
+Sport became central to his life: “Cross country for me is a permanent challenge.
 I'm passionate about it.
 It's very difficult.
-You have to be excellent in technical terms and in physical performance.”
+You have to be excellent in technical and physical performance.”

-The cyclists are still not much encouraged by this discipline, but Pili does not lose hope: “We are few women in cross country.
-But I hope that, over time, more girls will add up.
+Cyclists are not much encouraged, yet, to this discipline, but Pili does not lose hope: “We are few women in the cross country.
+But I hope that, over time, more girls will be adding up.
 Everything is practical and everything is achieved if you feel like it.
-However, we are few, but on a very good level.”
+Anyway, we are few, but on a very good level.”

-In 2018 and 2019, Pilar stayed with the most local tournament important, the XCO Championship (Olympic Cross Country), where he managed to meet other goals: “Running on the Hill Crying was a personal improvement because it was very difficult and I could pass very in all my laps.”
+In 2018 and 2019, Pilar was left with the most important local tournament, the XCO Championship (Cross Country Olympic), where he managed to meet other goals: “Running in Cerro Llorón was a personal improvement because it was very difficult and I was able to pass very neat in all my laps.”

-But the achievements are not born from a cabbage: “My preparation for I started this Championship in December, making long outings, with a lot of background at low intensity.
-Then, passes training, driving, climbs.”
-He cross country is far from being reduced to just riding a bike: “One too have to be neat in feeding, have good hours of sleep, not less than 9.
+But the achievements are not born from a cabbage: “My preparation for this Championship was started in December, making long outings, with a lot of depth at low intensity.
+Then, past workouts, management, climbs.”
+Cross country is far from being reduced to just riding a bike: “One also has to be tidy in food, have good hours of sleep, not less than 9.
 Be rested, go to bed early.”

-The cyclist is also prepared for when things don't go out: “It also requires a lot of mental strength because you don't always win.
-The level is so high that you have to know how to spend the moments when you are not on the podium, or you cannot achieve your goal.
-That's the hardest thing for a mountain racer: having the head to overcome the defeats and continue training.”
+The cyclist is also ready for when things don't go out: “It also requires a lot of mental strength because you don't always win.
+It is so high the level that you have to know how to pass the moments when one is not on the podium, or cannot achieve the goal that is proposed.
+That's the hardest thing for a mountain racer: to have the head to overcome defeats and continue training.”

 Publication Date: 18/10/2019